Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Booking a hotel close to the airport might be an excellent and wise solution for those who have a late-night or early-morning flight – this way, you can save some precious time and sleep!

-The Hong Kong International Airport (HKG) is located on Chek Lap Kok Island, a small island connected to larger Lantau Island.
-So, even if you don’t manage to secure a spot in any of these hotels, or they don’t fit your budget (all of the 3 options are on the lux side), you can book any of the accommodations I recommend for Lantau.
+The Hong Kong International Airport (HKG) is located on Chek Lap Kok Island, a small island connected to the larger Lantau Island.
+So, even if you don’t manage to secure a spot at any of these hotels, or they don’t fit your budget (all 3 options are on the lux side), you can book any of the accommodations I recommend for Lantau.

 However, the best options for staying near the airport are:

 • Hong Kong SkyCity Marriott Hotel – A seafront hotel with a 24-hour gym, an award-winning spa center, and pleasant rooms that provide great views of the sea or the airport.
-There are 5 dining options to choose from, and guests can also commission the complimentary airport shuttle when they arrive in Hong Kong.
+There are 5 dining options to choose from, and guests can also arrange the complimentary airport shuttle upon arrival in Hong Kong.

 FAQs about where to stay in Hong Kong